smguru/pragmagrid.github.io/_people/r-figueiredo.md

  - "researcher"
 ---

 **PRAGMA Role:** Steering Committee Member.
+Leading research and development of peer-to-peer virtual network overlays.

-**Related Work:** Virtualization in distributed systems (virtual machines, networks, file systems, Autonomic computing, Peer-to-peer systems, Social networks and their applications in systems design, Cloud computing, Computer architecture.
+**Related Work:** Research and development of software-based overlay virtual private network (VPN) systems that facilitate private communication and collaboration among Internet users.
+Key projects in addition to PRAGMA are IP-over-P2P and SocialVPN.

 [Website][1]